qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. index:: Transformation, Translation, Rotation, Scaling, ClickableImage Helper, Stacking order

 A transformation manipulates the geometry of an object.
-QML Items can in general be translated, rotated and scaled.
+QML Items can, in general, be translated, rotated and scaled.
 There is a simple form of these operations and a more advanced way.

 Let's start with the simple transformations.
 Here is our scene as our starting point.

 A simple translation is done via changing the ``x,y`` position.
 A rotation is done using the ``rotation`` property.
 The value is provided in degrees (0 ..
 360).
 A scaling is done using the ``scale`` property and a value <1 means the element is scaled down and ``>1`` means the element is scaled up.
-The rotation and scaling does not change your geometry.
+The rotation and scaling do not change your geometry.
 The items ``x,y`` and ``width/height`` haven't changed.
 Just the painting instructions are transformed.

 Before we show off the example I would like to introduce a little helper: The ``ClickableImage`` element.
 The ``ClickableImage`` is just an image with a mouse area.
 This brings up a useful rule of thumb - if you have copied a chunk of code three times, extract it into a component.